-The study centre started life as the home farm house for the estate of Kiplin Hall and has been used more recently as a study centre.
-The project brief was to upgrade the existing accommodation in the farm house and to create new accommodation in the adjoining coach house and first floor apple store.
+The centre was originally the home farm house Kiplin Hall estate.
+Our brief was to upgrade the existing accommodation in the farm house and to create new residential accommodation in the adjoining coach house and first floor apple store.
 The buildings were Grade II listed, built circa 1870.